confidential-containers/td-shim/doc/tdshim_spec.md

  * VMM parses the TD Shim metadata.
  * VMM allocates memory for the TD.
  * VMM loads TD Shim and payload to TD memory.
- * VMM also prepares the TD_HOB – the boot configuration for TD Shim and payload command line parameter – the boot configuration for the payload, then loads them to TD memory.
+ * VMM also prepares the TD_HOB ([Hand-off Block](#td-hob)), the boot configuration for TD Shim and payload command line parameter, then loads them to TD memory.
  * VMM uses SEAMCALL[TDH.MEM.PAGE.ADD] to add private pages, where this memory includes the initialized data.
     * VMM uses SEAMCALL[TDH.MR.EXTEND] to extend initialized memory, such as TD